au-ts/lionsos.org/content/docs/examples/firewall/_index.md

-The Rx virtualiser has additionally been modified to multiplex based on a packet's Ethernet type or IPv4 protocol number, rather than the sDDF network Rx viurtualiser which uses destination MAC address.
+The Rx virtualiser has additionally been modified to multiplex based on a packet's Ethernet type or IPv4 protocol number, rather than the sDDF network Rx virtualiser which uses destination MAC address.
 Packets are forwarded to the corresponding [ARP](#arp-components) or [filter](#filters) component depending on the match.
 The following diagram illustrates how the Rx virtualiser is connected to its neighbours which it forwards packets to (not pictured is how